 - Give people a reason to return.
 Make your content desirable.
 Make people yearn for more, make them attempt to anticipate what’s coming next.
 Once you find your voice, your readers will want more.
 Anticipation is a nearly unquenchable thirst.
 (N.B. this doesn’t, however, mean that you must post X number of posts per week to get traffic; you should only post when you have something to say and when your content is great enough to add value to your readers.)

 We do all these things to attract—and also retain—Great Quality Readers.
 It’s worth noting that none of these points are absolutes; they are not principles or maxims by which you must live to attract Great Quality Readers.
 These are simply the things that work for us and we’ve seen them work for other sites as well.

 Examples of Great Quality Readers

 So how do we know we have Great Quality Readers?
 That’s a complex question, but let’s look at it like this.
-How do you know if you are in great physical shape or not?
+How do you know whether you are in great physical shape or not?
 Is it just by the stats?
 If you weigh 190 pounds, are you in great shape?
-Well, we all know people who weigh 190 pounds and are utterly unfit and out of shape, and yet there are other people who weight 190 and are total studs.
+Well, we all know people who weigh 190 pounds and are utterly unfit and out of shape, and yet there are other people who weight 190 and are fit for the Olympics.

 The point?
 The stats are only part of the story.
 You will know if your traffic is quality traffic if much of your traffic fits into all five of the above mentioned categories.